2022 FIFA World Cup Group D: Denmark vs Tunisia

-The two teams had faced each other twice, most recently in 2002, a 2–1 win for Denmark in a friendly game.
+The teams had faced each other twice, most recently in 2002, a 2–1 win for Denmark in a friendly game.

-Denmark was not able to capitalize in their opening game; although Tunisia failed to score a single goal themselves, Aïssa Laïdouni earned the Man of the Match award for his defensive heroics.
+Denmark were not able to capitalize in their opening game, with Andreas Cornelius heading onto the post in the 70th minute.
+Although Tunisia failed to score themselves, midfielder Aïssa Laïdouni earned the Man of the Match award for his defensive heroics.

 France vs Australia

-The two teams had faced each other five times, including once in the World Cup, in France's 2–1 victory in 2018 en route to the title.
-They also met in Australia's 1–0 win against the reigning world champions (having previously won the 1998 FIFA World Cup) at the 2001 FIFA Confederations Cup.
+The teams had previously faced each other five times, including once in the World Cup, a 2–1 France victory in 2018 en route to the title.
+They also met in Australia's 1–0 win against the reigning world champions (having previously won the 1998 World Cup) at the 2001 FIFA Confederations Cup.

-In the ninth minute Craig Goodwin gave Australia the lead when he finished at the back post high into the net after a low cross from the right by Mathew Leckie.
-Adrien Rabiot made it 1–1 when he headed to the net from a Théo Hernandez cross from the left.
-France took the lead five minutes later when Olivier Giroud side footed to the net after a low cross from Rabiot from the left.
+Craig Goodwin gave Australia the lead in the ninth minute, when he finished at the back post high into the net after a low cross from the right by Mathew Leckie.
+Adrien Rabiot equalized for France when he headed to the net from a Théo Hernandez cross from the left.
+France took the lead five minutes later after Olivier Giroud's side footed shot found the back of the net from a low cross from Rabiot from the left.
+Jackson Irvine had a chance to equalize in first half stoppage time, but headed onto the post.

-In the 68th minute Kylian Mbappé scored with a header from six yards out to the left corner after a cross from Ousmane Dembélé on the right.
+In the 68th minute, Kylian Mbappé scored France's third goal with a header from six yards out to the left corner, after a cross from Ousmane Dembélé on the right.
 Giroud got his second with another header after a Mbappé cross from the left to make it 4–1.

 Giroud's second goal equalled Thierry Henry's all-time scoring record of 51 goals for France.
-France's win marked the first time since 2006 that the defending champion won their opening game.
-On the other hand, Craig Goodwin's goal was the fastest conceded goal for France since the 1982 FIFA World Cup.
+France's win marked the first time since 2006 that the defending World Cup champions won their opening game.
+On the other hand, Goodwin's goal was the fastest France had conceded in the tournament since 1982.

-French defender Lucas Hernandez suffered a torn ACL after 13 minutes of the match.
+French defender Lucas Hernandez suffered a torn ACL after 13 minutes of the match, ruling him out for the remainder of the tournament.
+He would be substituted by his brother Théo during the match.

 Tunisia vs Australia

-The two teams had faced each other twice, most recently in Tunisia's 2–0 win at the 2005 FIFA Confederations Cup.
+The teams had previously faced each other twice, most recently in Tunisia's 2–0 win at the 2005 FIFA Confederations Cup.

-Australia beat Tunisia 1–0 as a result of a Mitchell Duke header in the 23rd minute to secure their first win in a World Cup match since they defeated Serbia 2–1 in 2010.
+Australia beat Tunisia 1–0 as a result of a Mitch Duke header in the 23rd minute to secure their first win in a World Cup match since they defeated Serbia 2–1 in 2010.
 This was also Australia's first clean sheet since they drew 0–0 with Chile in 1974.